joshrp/moonlight-docs/Internet-Streaming-Errors.md

 # Connected through another router error
 If you get this error, it usually means you have two routers plugged into each other.
 This is usually caused by having your own wireless router plugged into a router already provided by your ISP.
+This setup prevents many applications from working optimally, like hosting games, P2P applications, etc.

 You can fix this by switching one of your two routers into bridged or Access Point mode.
 The steps to do this vary by router, but you should be able to find them by Googling around a bit.